chcortes20/DMA-Stm32-fundamentals/VectorTableNotes.md

    - Addresses of exception handlers. (system exceptions + interrupts)
    - Interrupts are external
    - 16 system exceptions + 82 interrupts

+## Vector Table stuff
+1. Another name for the position is IrQ number

+Button Interrupt Notes

+the button is connected to PortC pin13.